Director of the Environmental Archaeology Lab. Archaeobotanist.

-I work as archaeobotanist at the Environmental Archaeology Lab, a consultancy, research, and educational infrastructure at Department of Historical, Philosophical and Religious Studies.
-My background is in Archaeology and Environmental Archaeology.
-I have participated in numerous excavations spanning from Neolithic to the Middle Ages.
-My field of research is Archaeobotany.
-It focuses on the investigation of human–plants interactions in the past.
-By studying plant remains I try to reconstruct plant economy, palaeodiet, food processing and agricultural practices, and land use.
-I am also interested on human impact on the environment, use of woodland resources, vegetation history and its development through time.
+My background is in Archaeology and Environmental Archaeology with solid experience in contract archaeology.
+My research is focusing on the investigation of human–plants interactions in the past.
+By studying plant remains I try to reconstruct palaeodiet, plant economy, food processing and agricultural practices, and land use.
+I am also interested in human impact on the environment, use of woodland resources, vegetation history and its development through time.

 I am also involved in teaching in the Environmental Archaeology Master's program and the Archaeology Program at the university.
 I teach courses in Field and laboratory methodology, Theory and methods, Field course in Environmental Archaeology, Environmental archaeology - advanced study in theory and methodology